Last Updated on March 18, 2021 by Grow with Bovees

 A bit of gardening creativity in the use of landscape plants and decorative features as screens can do wonders to camouflage your pile from view, even if it’s relatively close to the back door or the patio.

 The screen can be something simple, like a fence made of landscape timbers.
-Another option to consider is extending an existing hardscape feature, such as a stone wall, lattice screen, or decorative fence.
+Another option to consider is extending an existing landscape feature, such as a stone wall, rock garden, lattice screen, or decorative fence.

 If there is enough sun, get perennial vines such as; clematis, honeysuckle, ivy, and Virginia creeper and train them onto a fence or wall around the perimeter to help add ornamental interest.